DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 York: 2010.

 Mahalik, James R., Elisabeth B. Morray, Aimée Coonerty-Femiano, Larry H.
 Ludlow, Suzanne M. Slattery, and Andrew Smiler.
-‘Development of the conformity to feminine norms inventory’, Sex Roles 52 (2005): 417-435.
+'Development of the conformity to feminine norms inventory', Sex Roles 52 (2005): 417-435.

 Manning, Wendy.
-D., Longmore, M. A., and Giordano, P. C. ‘The Changing Institution of Marriage: Adolescents’ Expectations to Cohabit and to Marry’, Journal of Marriage and Family 69.3 (2007): 559-575.
+D., Longmore, M. A., and Giordano, P. C. 'The Changing Institution of Marriage: Adolescents' Expectations to Cohabit and to Marry', Journal of Marriage and Family 69.3 (2007): 559-575.

 Mario Tronti, ʻThe Strategy of Refusalʼ, trans.
 Red Notes, in Sylvère Lotringer and Christian Marazzi (eds) Italy: Autonomia, Post­Political Politics, New York: Semiotext(e), 1980, pp. 28­35.

 Markham, Annette.
-‘Ethic as Method, Method as Ethic: A Case for Reflexivity in Qualitative ICT Research’, Journal of Information Ethics 15 (2006): 37-54.
+'Ethic as Method, Method as Ethic: A Case for Reflexivity in Qualitative ICT Research', Journal of Information Ethics 15 (2006): 37-54.

 \_\_\_\_\_\_.
-‘Fabrication as Ethical Practice’, Information, Communication & Society 15 (2012): 334-353.
+'Fabrication as Ethical Practice', Information, Communication & Society 15 (2012): 334-353.

 McRobbie, Angela.
-‘Post-feminism and Popular Culture’, Feminist Media Studies 4 (2004): 255-264.
+'Post-feminism and Popular Culture', Feminist Media Studies 4 (2004): 255-264.

 Nakamura, Lisa.
 Digitizing Race: Visual Cultures of the Internet,